Best Position to Sit on the Toilet

 Why should you squat?

 Using a toilet stool (otherwise known as a squatty potty!) can eliminate straining and imitates the squatting position for a smoother release.
 This will also ensure your knees are higher than your hips which aligns your bowels, making it easier to poo.
+Take a look at this leaflet from NHS fife on the benefits of squatting.
 Resting your hands or elbows on your thighs/knees will keep you comfortable and relaxed which is exactly how you want to be when you need the toilet.
 You should lean forward into a 35 degree angle instead of being up straight at 90 degrees.
 This is because when you need to go to the toilet, your puborectalis muscle relaxes and the rectum angle widens.
 The puborectalis muscle is a band that wraps around the lower rectum.
 Leaning forwards widens the angle of the rectum so the poo can travel straighter and easier.
 Bulging your stomach when you take a breath in will give you the pressure to push down to empty your bowels.
 All these techniques will help your body relax and make it easier to go to the toilet.

 Researcher Dov Sikirov did a comparative study in 2003 with 28 healthy people to determine how long it would take them to defecate sitting on a standard toilet, lower toilet and by squatting.
 It concluded that squatting had the most satisfactory bowel emptying, whereas the other 2 techniques involved more straining.